phidra/notes/2023-07-29-rust-cheatsheet.md

 Par ailleurs, avec `into_iter`, on "consomme" la collection, ce qui veut dire (je suppose) que son contenu est moved vers la suite du pipeline.

+**EDIT** : a priori, c'est plutôt l'itérateur qu'on consomme, et ça veut dire qu'on modifie l'état interne de l'itérateur pour le faire avancer, cf. [le rustbook](https://doc.rust-lang.org/book/ch13-02-iterators.html) :

+> Note that we needed to make v1_iter mutable: calling the next method on an iterator changes internal state that the iterator uses to keep track of where it is in the sequence.
+In other words, this code consumes, or uses up, the iterator.
+Each call to next eats up an item from the iterator. (...)
+>
+> Also note that the values we get from the calls to next are immutable references to the values in the vector.
+The iter method produces an iterator over immutable references.
+If we want to create an iterator that takes ownership of v1 and returns owned values, we can call into_iter instead of iter.
+Similarly, if we want to iterate over mutable references, we can call iter_mut instead of iter.

 ```rs
 for x in c {}
 // ^ Syntactic sugar, calls c.into_iter() and loops i until None.